shreyas-makes/ghost-in-a-shell/docs/spike-x6-split-topology-inference.md

 ### What would improve the situation

-The most promising next implementation shape is:
+The promising direction from this spike has now been implemented:

-- capture directional adjacency as an intermediate topology hint
+- directional adjacency is captured as a topology hint during save
-- evaluate whether common layouts can be reconstructed from that graph
+- common layouts are reconstructed from that graph during restore
-- if exact fidelity is still ambiguous, move the stronger promise to app-owned layouts rather than arbitrary captured layouts
+- the stronger exactness promise is still reserved for future model evolution, not claimed for arbitrary captured geometry

+## Outcome

+This spike is partially resolved and operationalized.

+It did not unlock exact topology capture.
+It did unlock something more useful for v0:

+- enough structural information to preserve the shape of common pane arrangements
+- a principled boundary for what the product can and cannot claim

+The resulting v0 statement is:

+- save captures directional topology hints
+- restore preserves common layout hierarchy convincingly
+- exact arbitrary divider geometry remains out of scope

 ## Sources